 - Other Knee Complications and Knee Pain

-In March 2010, data was presented by a group of knee surgeons that indicates nearly 9% of patients examined after two years required revision knee surgery and 36% showed signs of the replacement knee loosening.
+In March 2010, data was presented by a group of knee surgeons that nearly 9% of patients examined after two years required revision knee surgery, and 36% showed signs of replacement knee loosening.

 It appears that the manufacturer was aware of the risk of problems with Zimmer NexGen knee replacements, yet failed to take adequate steps to reduce the risk of injury or warn consumers.
 Financial compensation may be available through a Zimmer NexGen knee lawsuit if one of these knee replacements resulted in loosening, failure, or other knee complications.

 See all related medical device lawsuits our attorneys covered so far.

 Do I have a Knee Replacement Lawsuit?